danielscholl/iot-manual-pki/README.md

-           edge     <deviceName>  # Creates a new edge device certificate leaf     <deviceName>  # Creates a new leaf device certificate get      <deviceName>  # Retrieves a device certificate <deviceName> (optional) hub                    # Loads and Validates Intermediate CA to the Iot Hub delete                 # Removes all local PKI Files
+           edge     <deviceName>  # Creates a new edge device certificate leaf     <deviceName>  # Creates a new leaf device certificate get      <deviceName>  # Retrieves a device certificate <deviceName> (optional) hub                    # Loads and Validates Intermediate CA to the IoT Hub dps                    # Loads and Validates Intermediate CA to DPS delete                 # Removes all local PKI Files
 ```